Davichi: 2008–2010: Debut and breakthrough

 The duo released their debut studio album, Amaranth, on February 4, 2008.
 The promotional track "I Love You Even Though I Hate You" won the "Rookie of the Month" award for February at the Cyworld Digital Music Awards.
 The duo subsequently promoted the track "Sad Promise" from the album.
 On July 8, they released a repackaged edition of their first album titled Vivid Summer Edition, with "Love and War" as the promotional single.

+In May 2008, Davichi was selected to participate in the special unit Color Pink, alongside members from Black Pearl and SeeYa, who were all part of Core Contents Media at the time.
+They released the single "Blue Moon", which also anonymously featured Hyomin and Hahm Eun-jung prior to their debut in T-ara.
 In the final months of 2008, Davichi won awards for "Best New Artist" at the Mnet Asian Music Awards, Golden Disk Awards, and the Seoul Music Awards.

 On March 5, 2009, Davichi released the extended play Davichi in Wonderland, with the lead single "8282".
 The song proved to be popular among the general public and continued Davichi's chart success.

 The following year on May 6, 2010, Davichi released their second EP, Innocence, with the lead single "Time, Please Stop".
 The music video to the lead single featured T-ara's Eun-jung.